sh-lee-prml/HierSpeechpp/README.md

 ```
 ## Speech Super-resolution
 - SpeechSR-24k and SpeechSR-48 are provided in TTS pipeline.
 If you want to use SpeechSR only, please refer inference_speechsr.py.
+- If you change the output resolution, add this
 ```
 --output_sr "48000" # Default
 --output_sr "24000" #